tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 }
 ```

-Filtering of events means running a predicate represented by a boolean expression on each event in environment.

-Execution of an expression on an event returns `true` if event must be included in further operation or `false` if event must be omitted from further processing.
+Filtering of events means running a predicate represented by a boolean expression on each event in the environment.
+Execution of an expression on an event returns `true` if the event must be included in further operations or `false` if the event must be omitted from further processing.

+> [!NOTE]
-In addition to predicate expression, events are always filtered by search span.
+> Events are always filtered by search span in addition to any filtering specified within an predicate expression.

+### Limit top clause

-**Limit top clause** is used to get a given number of values in either ascending or descending order.
+A **limit top clause** is used to get a given number of values in either ascending or descending order.
 The number of values is limited as per the count specified.

 ```JSON
 {